xneelo/localize-toolkit/README.md

 # OPF Localize

 A localization library that uses React's context API and the Polyglot localization library to provide a robust localization tool for React projects.
+It exposes 4 items: LocalizeProvider, LocalizeContext, Localize and staticTranslate.
+See the table of contents to jump to a specific item.

 ---